Windows Open Services Architecture

 Windows Open Services Architecture (WOSA) is a set of proprietary Microsoft technologies intended to "...provide a single, open-ended interface to enterprise computing environments.".
 WOSA was announced by Microsoft in 1992.
 WOSA was pitched as a set of programming interfaces designed to provide application interoperability across the Windows environment.

-The set of technologies that were part of he WOSA initiative include:
+The set of technologies that were part of the WOSA initiative include: